lildrwzivert/Amazon_Vine_Analysis/README.md

 # Amazon_Vine_Analysis

 ## Overview
-In this project, we have access to approximately 50 datasets.
-Each one contains reviews of a specific product, from clothing apparel to wireless products.
-We picked Gift Cards datasets.
-We used PySpark to perform the ETL process to extract the dataset, transform the data, connect to an AWS RDS instance, and load the transformed data into pgAdmin.
-And then used PySpark again to determine if there is any bias toward favorable reviews from Vine members in our dataset.
+PySpark was used to perform the ETL process to extract the dataset, transform the data, connect to an AWS RDS instance, and load the transformed data into pgAdmin, checking for bias toward favorable review from Vine members.

 ## Results